Surprise – we’re living in Portugal! Read on to find out why we decided to move to Lisbon after three years of digital nomad life.

 With few blogs espousing Lisbon’s charms back then, we hobbled together an amazing trip based on a lot of research and an equal amount of good luck.
 As for dining back then, all we had were forum sites like Chowhound and Egullet.
 We enjoyed some great meals but Portugal, and particularly Lisbon, remained largely unexplored tourist territory.

-We joked about moving to Lisbon during our honeymoon.
+We joked about moving to Portugal during our honeymoon.
 If only we had taken our selves seriously!
 We could have bought a mansion back in the day – probably even a sweet estate in Cascais.
 Had we made that progressive decision in 2007, you probably wouldn’t be reading this website right now because we’d be rich.

-It took us over a decade to return to Lisbon and another six months to commit to the big move, but now, we’re not only living in Lisbon like locals – we are locals.
+It took us over a decade to return to Portugal and another six months to commit to the big move, but now, we’re not only living in Lisbon like locals – we are locals.
 We have an apartment lease, utility bills and residency cards to prove it!

 Why We Moved to Lisbon